andber6/1.milestone-Project/README.md

 In the image section, you can view a handful of pictures of me throughout the last few years.
 The carousel includes a "hire me" button that links to the "contact me" section so that it is easier for the reader to navigate.
 Included a "logo picture" of me in the navigation bar so that the user can see a representation of myself at the beginning as well as adding style to the page.
-It also shows a visual representation of my ability with HTML5 and CSS3.
+It also shows a visual representation of my ability with HTML5 and CSS

 # Technologies